Our service at a glance

 - We have a coach bay

-- We support the teaching of Romans, Vikings, Saxons, Victorians, British Values, Greeks, local history, fashion, D & T, science, maths, Black History Month, Stone Age and literacy across KS1 and 2
+- We support the teaching of the Romans, Vikings, Saxons, Victorians, British Values, Citizenship, KS 1 Science, Greeks, local history, fashion, D & T, Literacy, Maths and offer guided walks.
+There is so much!

 Why choose us?